Every summer, many people dust off rusty school French or reach for the Spanish phrasebook to help them on holiday.

-Recent analysis shows a significant fall in the number of UCAS applications to study languages at UK universities, reflecting a longstanding trend.
-At the same time, the number of entries for GCSE French, German and Spanish has declined, despite the introduction of the English Baccalaureate (EBacc) which makes a language compulsory.
+Analysis conducted in 2017 showed a significant fall in the number of UCAS applications to study languages at UK universities, reflecting a longstanding trend.
+At the same time, the number of entries for GCSE French, German and Spanish declined, despite the introduction of the English Baccalaureate (EBacc) which makes a language compulsory.
 And while the decline in students taking the main European languages at A-level seems to have slowed, the number has descended to levels lower than we might wish.

 As the national body for the humanities and social sciences, we have long been concerned about the decline in language learning throughout the education system.
 We have been working with government, higher education institutions and students to demonstrate how the benefits of learning a language go far beyond the technical ability to speak it.

 Languages are a key indicator of how willing and prepared we are to operate in an increasingly interconnected, multilingual and multicultural world.
 They are essential for trade, business and the economy, security, diplomacy and soft power, inter-cultural understanding and social cohesion.

 The ability to speak a foreign language is a key element in the formation of relationships, mutual understanding, trust and networks that facilitate interaction and cooperation across borders and societies.
 These skills are vital to the UK’s future in a Brexit climate, as we look to strengthen connections with countries across the globe and forge new ones within Europe.